christopherleeCE/RISC-V-Capstone/project files/README.md

 - you have to in questia "add files to project", and you just navigate to the "project files" folder and select all of the verilog related files, (.sv, .inc, etc)
 - then you can compile all and check for errors, again no testbench has been created yet
+- also if you are using vscode i recomend this extension: https://marketplace.visualstudio.com/items?itemName=eirikpre.systemverilog
+- it has decent syntax highlighting, decent defanition lookup and it runs out the box, it does not show syntax errors, i still need to look around to find one that does that

+TODO:
+i belive the commments in riscv_cpu.sv already has the TODO's, just ctrl + f "TODO" to find them